Moose test: 1997 Mercedes A-Class test

-On 21 October 1997 the journalist Robert Collin from the motor magazine Teknikens Värld overturned the new Mercedes-Benz A-Class in the moose test at 60 km/h, while a Trabant—a much older, and widely mocked car from the former East Germany—managed it perfectly.
+On 21 October 1997 the journalist Robert Collin from Teknikens Värld overturned the new (now First generation) Mercedes-Benz A-Class in the moose test at 60 km/h, while a Trabant—a much older, and widely mocked car from the former East Germany—managed it successfully.

 During an interview in Süddeutsche Zeitung, Collin tried to explain this test by the example of an evasive manoeuvre for a moose on the road.
 It was soon called Elchtest (moose test).

-Mercedes initially denied the problem, but then took the step of recalling all units sold to date (2,600) and rebuilding 17,000 cars. and suspending sales for three months until the problem was solved by adding electronic stability control and modifying the suspension.
+Mercedes initially denied the problem, but then took the step of recalling all units sold to date (2,600), rebuilding 17,000 cars and suspending sales for three months until the problem was solved by adding electronic stability control and modifying the suspension.
 The company spent DM 2.5 billion in developing the car, with a further DM 300 million to fix it.

 Ongoing testing

-Swedish automotive magazine Teknikens Värld tests "hundreds of cars every year". with the moose test.
+Teknikens Värld tests "hundreds of cars every year". with the moose test.
 It publishes test results since 1983 on their website.
 The car with the slowest speed to successfully complete the manoeuvre is the Reliant Rialto at 42.5 km/h.

-In July 2005, the Dacia Logan appeared initially to fail the test, but a later investigation concluded that excessive testing had worn the car's tyres to failure.

-Some current vehicles, such as the 2021-present Mitsubishi Outlander and Volvo XC40 Recharge T4, still fail this test, although after the latest software upgrade the RAV4 now passes the test.
+Some current vehicles, such as the 2021–present Mitsubishi Outlander and Volvo XC40 Recharge T4, still fail this test.
+The Toyota RAV4 EV originally also failed, but after the latest software revision now passes.